Piano Recital: Olga Kern

 Earl Wild (1915 – 2010) was an American piano virtuoso.
 He is most known for his transcriptions of both Jazz and classical (romantic/late romantic) music.
 His “Seven Virtuoso Études on Popular Songs by George Gershwin“, created 1989, combine classical piano technique with the Jazz elements in George Gershwin‘s music.
 The third one in these Virtuoso Études is a transcription of one of Gershwin’s most popular songs, “Fascinating Rhythm”, originally from 1924, along with “The Man I Love” and “I Got Rhythm“.
 The latter two are also included in the Seven Virtuoso Études.

 The Gershwin pieces could be seen as a “step down” from the level of Rachmaninoff’s compositions (at least, they were “very different”).
 Here, however, the music definitely seemed to have moved into the level of salon pieces.
-Yes, it was playful, with glittering parades, well-performed, inevitably a strong Jazz component—but at the same time also light-minded, light-weight.
+Yes, it was playful, with glittering parades, well-performed, inevitably a strong Jazz component.
+However, at the same time it was also light-minded, light-weight.
 I have no doubt that in the USA this is very successful, if not even a must with some audiences—but here?
 OK, it was fun, but then, there was more music to follow after the intermission… Maybe, the encore section would have been the better place for the pieces by Gershwin and Wild?

 Rachmaninoff: 6Moment Musicaux, op.16 — No.4 in E minor, Presto